hwirth/may_first/README.txt

 !
 Fix background image (is not properly "endless", also copyright) !
 Use correct BPP
 !
 Fix text size (windowed mode?)
-~ Rewrite: scene.c: Proper OpenGL usage
+!
+Malus if player takes a long time per wave instead of a bonus for distance ~ Rewrite: scene.c: Proper OpenGL usage
 ~ Improve: Multiple sounds played at the same time --> not all played.
 > Full documentation